ONSdigital/dp-renderer/README.md

 Other than `dp-renderer` itself, you will need `go-bindata` in order to combine service-specific and `dp-renderer` assets:

 - `dp-renderer`: `go get github.com/ONSdigital/dp-renderer`

+> You can specify a version of `dp-renderer` by appending a commit ID or semantic version number to this command.
+E.g., `go get github.com/ONSdigital/dp-renderer@31d8704`

 - `go-bindata`: `go get github.com/kevinburke/go-bindata`

 ## Migrating from `dp-frontend-renderer` and `dp-frontend-models` to using `dp-renderer`